<< Previous | Story Intro | Return to Stories | Next >>

 The waitress brought the bill.
 Casey wrapped her arms around her slender waist as she watched him sign the credit receipt.
 Felt his love wrap around her when he smiled at her.
 Couldn't help but cling to him as he led her to the parking lot.

 The clerk at the desk inside the hotel assured Daniel that the additional guest would not be a problem.
-He grinned as he registered 'Dr. and Mrs. Daniel Jackson'.
+He grinned as he registered.
+'Dr. and Mrs. Daniel Jackson' he signed, with a flourish.
 After all, his brain assured him, she would be Mrs. Daniel Jackson as soon as he could arrange it!

 The room was typical hotel fare, although the queen-sized bed had both a headboard and a footboard.
 Casey looked around nervously while Daniel put their duffel bags on the dresser.
 This was it.
 She was in a hotel room with a man she'd known a little over two hours.
 Where was the panic she should be feeling?
 The sense that she was doing something wrong?
 She was nervous, afraid that she'd be unable to please a man as virile, as sexy as Daniel.
 All I can do is my best, she thought.
 And hope that it's good enough!